(More detailed information for candidates and faculty about the Lionel Pearson Fellowship can be found here)

 The maximum amount of the Fellowship will be $24,000 which may be used to offset academic fees, travel expenses, housing and subsistence costs, and book purchases.
-The Fellowship amount ($24,000) is the maximum that the SCS can award, but the Faculties of Classics of both Oxford and Cambridge Universities have generously offered to support the tuition expenses of any Pearson Fellow enrolled at their institution.
+The Fellowship amount ($24,000) is the maximum that the SCS can award, but the Faculties of Classics of both Oxford and Cambridge Universities have generously offered to provide a tuition subvention for any Pearson Fellow enrolled at their institution.
 In these instances funds provided by the SCS should be adequate to offset the Fellow’s other expenses, and the SCS will attempt (but it cannot guarantee) to obtain a similar accommodation from another institution in the UK should the Fellow attend a university other than Oxford or Cambridge.
 NB: We cannot guarantee tuition support from other Faculties at Oxford and Cambridge (such as Philosophy or History).
 Students should be aware that if they can pursue their preferred course of study under the rubric of Classics, it would be to their advantage.

 The second step in the nomination process is the submission of a completed application.
-Application materials will be sent to nominators and/or nominees via e-mail by October 10 and the completed application must arrive at the offices of the Society for Classical Studies by 9:00 a.m.
-Eastern Time on Monday, November 14, 2016.
+Application materials will be sent to nominators and/or nominees via e-mail by October 9 and the completed application must arrive at the offices of the Society for Classical Studies by 9:00 a.m.
+Eastern Time on Monday, November 13, 2017.

-To see previous winners click here
+To see previous winners click here.